thehelp/project/README.md

 ### Contributions

+Please submit all pull requests with:

+* Justification - why is this change worthwhile?
+Link to issues, use code samples, etc.
+* Documentation changes for your code updates.
+Be sure to check the `groc`-generated HTML too.
-Please submit all pull requests with documentation/justification, and a description of how you tested the change.
+* A description of how you tested the change

 I may ask you to use a `git rebase` to ensure that your commits are not interleaved with commits already in the history.
-And of course make sure `grunt` completes successfully. :0)
+And of course, make sure `grunt` completes successfully. :0)

 ### Technical